areYouLazy/libhosty/README.md

 ## Main Features

-* Ability to Comment/Uncomment a host line without removing it from the file
+* Comment/Uncomment a line without removing it from the file
-* Ability to restore the default hosts file for the 3 major OS (windows, linux, darwin)
+* Restore the default hosts file for your system
+* Add/Remove Address lines
-* Ability to add Comment lines
+* Add/Remove Comment lines
-* Ability to add Empty lines
+* Add/Remove Empty lines
+* Query by hostname
+* Automatically handles duplicate entries

 ## Installation